telvarost/UniTweaksTelsAddons-StationAPI/README.md

 # UniTweaksTelsAddons StationAPI Edition for Minecraft Beta 1.7.3

 A StationAPI mod for Minecraft Beta 1.7.3 that provides features from incompatible mods of mine to UniTweaks.
+Big thanks to Dany for all of his hardwork and contributions :D This mod is liable to change at Dany's discretion if the need arises for it.

 # Telvarost's Addons For UniTweaks
 Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!